-Registration Changes Changes in student registration (deletion or addition of courses) must be approved by the

-Director of Graduate Business Studies (with input as required by the Graduate Business Studies Committee) and formal approvals of the University when required.
+Registration Changes Changes in student registration (deletion or addition of courses) must be approved by the Director of the MBA program (with input as required by the MBA Committee) and formal approvals of the University when required.
 Please check the UPEI and the School of Business web sites for the most recent program updates.